3.2.9 Reportable Superannuation Contributions

 Reportable employer superannuation contributions are employer superannuation contributions that could have been received by the employee as income.
 The reportable employer superannuation contributions are in addition to the legally required employer contributions such as those made under the superannuation guarantee laws or an industrial award.
 The contribution would also be one in which it could be reasonably expected that the employee had capacity to negotiate with their employer regarding the size of the amount, or the way the amount is contributed so as to reduce their assessable income.
 A common example is contributions made on the employee's behalf by an employer under a salary sacrifice arrangement.

-Example 1: Mary receives a salary of $40,000.
-Her employer is legally required to contribute 9% (or $3,600) to her superannuation fund.
+Example 1: Mary receives a salary of $40,000 in the 2016-17 income year.
+Her employer is legally required to contribute 9.5% (or $3,800) to her superannuation fund.
 Mary also enters into a salary sacrifice arrangement with her employer, to sacrifice $10,000 of her earnings into her fund.

 The $10,000 is an additional contribution paid at the request of Mary by her employer.
 This is a reportable employer superannuation contribution, and when calculating her FA eligibility, this amount will be counted as a component of Mary's ATI.
 Although Mary's taxable income is $30,000, her assessable income for the purposes of FA will be $40,000.